Turner's Vision at Petworth Exhibition

 21 June – 16 November 2025.

-Turner’s Vision at Petworth will include 10 views of the Petworth landscape, including oil paintings and works on paper on loan from Tate, that give a unique insight into his methods and artistic inspiration.
-They tell the story of Turner’s connection with the landscape, and with George O’Brien Wyndham, 3rd Earl of Egremont (1751-1837) who collected many of his works.
-This exhibition is a celebration an extraordinary landscape seen through the eyes of a master painter.
+With more than 20 rarely seen pieces, the exhibition includes oil paintings and works on paper, on loan from Tate and several private lenders.
+They give a fascinating insight into Turner’s artistic approach, his experiments with colour, materials and techniques – as well as his relationship with Petworth and Petworth’s owner, George O’Brien Wyndham, 3rd Earl of Egremont.
+This exhibition is a celebration of an extraordinary landscape seen through the eyes of a master painter.

 A fruitful patronage